sr-murthy/continuedfractions/README.md

 The `continuedfractions` package is designed to:

-* make it easy to construct (finite) continued fractions as Python objects
+* make it easy to work with (finite) continued fractions as Python objects
 * explore their key properties, such as elements/coefficients, convergents, segments, remainders, and others
 * operate on them as rationals and instances of the standard library [`fractions.Fraction`](https://docs.python.org/3/library/fractions.html#fractions.Fraction) class
+* explore other objects related to continued fractions, such as mediants and sequences of coprime integers, and Farey sequences

 The project is [licensed](LICENSE) under the [Mozilla Public License 2.0](https://opensource.org/licenses/MPL-2.0).